On 22 May 2018, Tashi Wangchuk was found guilty of “inciting separatism” and sentenced to five years in prison.

 We are continuing to push for his release.

-Tashi Wangchuk is from Yushu in eastern Tibet.
+Tashi Wangchuk is a Tibetan businessman and language advocate from eastern Tibet.
 He became an advocate for the teaching of the Tibetan language after Tibetan classes were closed down in his local area, prompting concerns that future generations of Tibetans would grow up unable to speak their mother tongue.